-The first two Wednesdays of every month will be early-release dates.
+The first two Mondays of every month will be early-release dates.
 School will dismiss at 12:45 on these days.
+Please make sure to make bus/after school arrangements in advance for these days, or call the office by 10 a.m..